shenhuiying2017/azure-docs.es-es/articles/storsimple/storsimple-monitor-hardware-status.md

 <properties
-   pageTitle="Componentes de hardware de StorSimple y su estado | Microsoft Azure" description="Obtenga información sobre cómo supervisar los componentes de hardware del dispositivo StorSimple a través del servicio Administrador de StorSimple." services="storsimple" documentationCenter="" authors="alkohli"
+   pageTitle="StorSimple hardware components and status | Microsoft Azure" description="Learn how to monitor the hardware components of your StorSimple device through the StorSimple Manager service." services="storsimple" documentationCenter="" authors="alkohli"